utopia-foss/utopya/README.md

 [![utopya logo](doc/_static/img/logo_green.svg)][utopya-repo]

-The `utopya` package provides a simulation management and evaluation framework with the following feature set:
+The `utopya` package provides a simulation management and evaluation framework with the following features:

-- **Run model simulations** in parallel and on cluster architectures
+- **Run model simulations** in parallel and on cluster architectures:
     - Conveniently perform parameter sweeps of arbitrary parameters with the help of the [paramspace][paramspace] package.
 - A **powerful CLI** to run and evaluate models, including interactive plotting
 - Integrates the [dantro][dantro] **data processing pipeline**:
-    - Loads data into a hierarchical data tree, supplying a uniform interface
+    - Loads data into a hierarchical data tree, supplying a uniform interface.
-    - Gives access to a configuration-based **data transformation framework**, separating data preprocessing from visualization for increased generality
+    - Gives access to a configuration-based **data transformation framework**, separating data preprocessing from visualization for increased generality.
-    - Easy extensibility of plot creators via model-specific plot implementations
+    - Easy extensibility of plot creators via model-specific plot implementations.
 - A **versatile configuration interface** for both simulation and evaluation:
-    - Assembling multi-level model configurations, including several default levels
+    - Assembling multi-level model configurations, including several default levels.
-    - Assembling plot configurations with multiple inheritance, reducing redundant definitions
+    - Assembling plot configurations with multiple inheritance, reducing redundant definitions.
+- The `utopya_backend` package, which assists in implementing models.
-- Model, project, and framework registration and handling
+- Registration and management of models, projects, and frameworks.
-- Managing data output directories
+- Managing data output directories.
-- Tools to simplify model test implementations or working without a CLI
+- Tools to simplify implementation of model tests and working without a CLI.
 - ... and more

-The `utopya` package evolved as part of the [Utopia Project][Utopia-Project] and provides the frontend of the [Utopia modelling framework][Utopia].
+`utopya` evolved as part of the [Utopia Project][Utopia-Project] and provides the frontend of the [Utopia modelling framework][Utopia].
-Having been outsourced from that project, it can be used with arbitrary model implementations with a very low barrier for entry: in the simplest case, only the path to an executable is required to run simulations.
+Having been outsourced from that project, it can be used with arbitrary model implementations and with a very low barrier for entry: in the simplest case, only the path to an executable is required to run simulations.
 With more compliance to the utopya interface, more features become available.

 The `utopya` package is **open source software** released under the [LGPLv3+][LGPL] license; see [below](#license-copyright).